 The report painted a bacchanal of fraud where every administration was jostling to out-steal the one before it.

 Between 1997 and 1999 “every project and contract was conceived with fraudulent intent,” the report noted.
-The Managing Director of the airline during the period, Jani Ibrahim, was described as “fraudulent and highhanded.”
-It revealed that Mr. Ibrahim treated the airline’s account like his personal wallet and summarily sacked those “he thought were threats to his fraudulent practices.”
+The Managing Director of the airline during the period was described as “fraudulent and highhanded.”
+It revealed that He treated the airline’s account like his personal wallet and summarily sacked those “he thought were threats to his fraudulent practices.”

 Also, he single-handedly paid $1.78 million (N267.8 million) without guarantee to a travel agency, Alpine Aviation, for the 1999 Hajj operation.
 Only $560, 000 (N84 million) was recovered.
 The balance of $1.22 million (N183.75 million) was never recovered.

-From 1997 to 1999, Mr. Ibrahim appointed a third party company to collect revenue on behalf of Nigerian Airways even when the airline had the capacity to carry out the job.
+From 1997 to 1999, The Managing Director appointed a third party company to collect revenue on behalf of Nigerian Airways even when the airline had the capacity to carry out the job.
 He subsequently paid a commission and handling charge of $928,895 (N139 million) to Hak Air, the agency he recruited for the purpose.

-Between 1996 and 2001, he also unilaterally allotted 24 plots of land belonging to the airline in Ayobo, a suburb of Lagos to non-staff members.
+Between 1996 and 2001, The Managing Director also unilaterally allotted 24 plots of land belonging to the airline in Ayobo, a suburb of Lagos to non-staff members.

-In keeping faith with his authoritarian approach to leadership, the committee found that Mr. Ibrahim went into a Wet Lease agreement with Al-Mahfooz that was to last for a year, but the venture collapsed because Mr. Ibrahim excluded the airline’s technical department.
+In keeping faith with his authoritarian approach to leadership, the committee found that He went into a Wet Lease agreement with Al-Mahfooz that was to last for a year, but the venture collapsed because the Drector excluded the airline’s technical department.
 The failure of the agreement cost the airline N247.28 million.

 Banned from holding public office